 I also worked with Jo Bradshaw on the logo design and colour scheme.
 Although I have a decent eye for design, I knew the logo was a job for a professional.
 I’m so pleased with the result and it felt like a co-creative process where I could share my ideas, something which was important to me.

-Allowing myself to ask for and receive help enabled me to connect with others, get to know them, their talents, and get the job done more quickly.
+Allowing myself to ask for and receive help enabled me to connect with others, get to know them, their talents, and get the job done a little more quickly.
 And asking the right people to help can make the process of receiving it very rewarding.
-(The links here are to blogs on why it can be so hard to ask for help.)

 And my final learning?